 With cover we mean: the front cover, the inside of the front cover, the inside of the back cover, and the back cover page.
-Usually, these are the first and last pages of your document.
+Usually, these are the first and last couple of pages of your document.

 With ‘inside’ we mean: all remaining pages (content) of your product.
 To make sure your document will be printed as expected, we advise you to leave at least 1 cm clear space near the borders of your document.